fmgornick/dynamic-envoy/readme.md

 - `-ea`: stands for "external address", this is the address that the proxy will listen on for incoming external traffic outlined in the databags

+- `-ecn`: stands for "external common name", this is the fully qualified domain name of the external listener address.
+Program uses this value to check for certificates matching the common name for SSL verification

 - `-ep`: stands for "external port", this is the port that the proxy will listen on for incoming external traffic outlined in the databags

 - `-ia`: stands for "internal address", this is the address that the proxy will listen on for incoming internal traffic outlined in the databags

+- `-icn`: stands for "internal common name", this is the fully qualified domain name of the internal listener address.
+Program uses this value to check for certificates matching the common name for SSL verification

 - `-ip`: stands for "internal port", this is the port that the proxy will listen on for incoming internal traffic outlined in the databags